-20) Parts JKL: Why can't institutions report negative numbers in the census data sections?
+Parts JKL: Why can't institutions report negative numbers in the census data sections?

-Negative numbers would either belong on the opposite section, (e.g., a negative expenditure should be counted as a revenue), or not reported if there were no cash exchange.
+Negative numbers would either belong in the opposite section, (e.g., a negative expenditure should be counted as a revenue), or not reported if there was no cash exchange.

-21) Part J: Where should ARRA grants be counted?
+Part J: Where should ARRA grants be counted?